 The Library Bar at The Lanesborough Hotel – Knightsbridge

-The vibrant Library Bar at The Lanesborough (read review here) is one of the most distinguished destinations for drinks in the capital.
+The vibrant Library Bar at The Lanesborough (read the review here) is one of the most distinguished destinations for drinks in the capital.
 Knightsbridge and Belgravia locals adore this ‘museum of spirits’ containing cognacs dating back to before the French revolution.
 Guests can recline in the regency armchairs, surrounded by traditional wood panelling, oil paintings – and of course, many antique literary works.
 If you can’t decide between the libations on offer, a canapé cocktail list enables you to sample minis, offering variety without speedy inebriation.

 The Bar at the Athenaeum London – Mayfair

 The Fumoir at Claridge’s – Mayfair

 Soak in the art deco ambience, as you drink Dom Pérignon champagne and nibble on caviar, lobster tempura and macaroons.
 The 1920s/1930s glamour is evoked with Lalique mirrors, crystal decanters, dark panelling, shades of aubergine and vintage black and white William Klein photo portraits.
 Watch as the mixologists work their magic from behind the decadent black marble horseshoe bar.
 There’s an encapsulating cosiness about the place too and its essence of elegance make it ideal for sophisticated romantic evenings.
 The Fumoir is apparently Dita Von Teese’s favourite bar in the city.

 Library Bar at The Ned – Bank

 Another hidden gem but its exclusivity means it’s reserved for members and hotel guests only.
 Should you be fortunate enough to find yourself on the other side of the Library Bar’s sweeping jacquard curtain, you can order from a menu of 30 champagnes, and a ‘create your own’ martini trolley making blends to order.
 It has that homely yet sophisticated feel as if you’re relaxing with a beverage in the library of a grand townhouse, in another era.
 Its Bank location makes it perfect for after-work drinks.
 Reservations are required.

 Seymour’s Parlour at Zetter Townhouse – Marylebone